Effect of Eu doping and partial oxygen isotope substitution on magnetic phase transitions in (Pr$_{1-y}$Eu$_y$)$_{0.7}$Ca$_{0.3}$CoO$_3$ cobaltites: Conclusions

-This work is supported by the Russian Foundation for Basic Research (projects 10-02-00140-a, 10-02-00598-a, 10-02-96011-a, 11-02-00708-a, and 11-02-91335-NNIO-a), by the Ural Branch of Russian Academy of Sciences through the young-scientist program, by the German projects SFB 608, DFG GR 1484/2-1, FOR 1346, and by the European network SOPRANO.
+This work is supported by the Russian Foundation for Basic Research (projects 10-02-00140-a, 10-02-00598-a, 10-02-96011-a, 11-02-00708-a, 11-02-91335-NNIO-a, and 13-02-00374), by the Ural Branch of Russian Academy of Sciences through the young-scientist program, by the German projects DFG GR 1484/2-1, FOR 1346, by K\"oln University via German Excellence Initiative, and by the European network SOPRANO.